-During the peak selling period of 2016 (Black Friday and Christmas) Salmon clients saw online traffic and order figures via mobile devices exceed desktop for the first time with 51% of orders taking place via mobile on Black Friday, and reaching a peak of 81% on Christmas Day.
+During the peak selling period of 2016 (that's November's Black Friday through to Christmas) Salmon clients saw online traffic and order volumes via mobile devices exceed desktop for the first time with 51% of orders taking place on mobile on Black Friday, and reaching a peak of 81% on Christmas Day.

-However poor user experience can hold back potential mobile revenue for many retailers, with mobile conversions lagging behind desktop by around 30%.
+However, a poor user experience is holding back potential mobile revenue for many retailers, with mobile conversions lagging behind desktop by around 30%.

 It’s never been more timely to have a mobile-first strategy in place for peak season 2017 - a strategy that optimises conversion via mobile devices.
-And by the way, the peak selling period will start in early November, in the run-up to Black Friday and Xmas.
+(By the way, the peak selling period will start in early November this year - well in advance of Black Friday on 24th November).

-Many companies have gone down the “app strategy” route but have found that adoption isn’t as strong as anticipated, with mobile shoppers preferring to engage with a small number of shopping apps such as Amazon, eBay etc. but with high frequency.
+Many companies have gone down the “app strategy” route to boost conversion, but have found that adoption isn’t as strong as anticipated, with mobile shoppers preferring to engage with a small number of shopping apps, including Amazon and eBay, but with high frequency.

-That said, our engagement with these apps has led to a degree of comfort with the user interface and functionality of an application.
-As a result, what is regarded as best practice in terms of customer experience online is changing: customer are seeking app-like experiences once engaged, but want a web-like approach to finding, visiting and storing sites.
+Yet our engagement with apps has led to a degree of comfort with their user interface and functionality.
+As a result, what is regarded as best practice in terms of customer experience online is changing: customers are seeking app-like experiences once engaged, but want a web-like approach to finding, visiting and storing sites.